 Spice up your outdoor living space with a new tablecloth.
 Ours is fast and easy.
 The center contrasting panel acts like a built-in runner, and secret pockets behind each corner hold weights to help keep the cloth in place.

 Our fancy zippered clutch is perfect for weddings, evenings out, and more.
 Of course… we’re not going anywhere like that at the moment, so it’s also a fun way to use some of your prettiest fabric and lace scraps.

 Hold everything you need in one handy unit and add a bit of flair to the look of your table décor.
 Because they’re self-contained, you can use the them with placemats, tablecloths or simply line them up buffet style.

 Layers of double gauze give this tablecloth its lovely drape.
 The deep ruffles are made from two different color panels sewn together.
 We show you how, with some clever gathering, the ruffles can be attached with just one seam.

 Spending some Spring cleaning energy in your closets?
 Perhaps they could use a little freshening up with a sweet smelling sachet.
 Ours are filled with epsom salts scented with essential oil.
 Fast, easy + economical.

 In today’s plugged-in-turned-on digital world, writing something down may seem old school.
 But if you have a handmade fabric folder to keep your pad, pen, and a few extras; low-tech becomes a very lovely option.

 One of the fastest holiday makeovers is a tablecloth.
 Just three steps: cut, hem, set the table.
 So fast, why not create a set?!
-We use a thick and rich drapery or upholstery weight for the underlay and a gorgeous sheer for the overlay.
+Use a thick, rich drapery or upholstery weight for the underlay – a gorgeous sheer for the overlay.